apmishra100/Cybersecurity-Final-Project/OffensiveTemplate.md

     - Within the WordPress database there was a `wp_users` table.
 The user's passwords in this table are unsalted and very weak as they were able to be cracked via john with a simple wordlist.
 This is a violation CWE-916: Use of Password Hash With Insufficient Computational Effort.
   - Improper user sudo privileges
     - Steven had sudo privileges to `/usr/bin/python`.
 Due to this we were able to spawn a root shell.
 This is a violation of CWE-250: Execution with Unnecessary Privileges.
+  - Wordpress Enumeration
+    - Using WPScan we were able to enumerate user accounts on the wordpress installation.
+This vulnerability is discussed more in depth in CVE-2009-2335.
 - Target 2
   - Disclosure of software versions
     - Target 2 had an older version of PHPMailer running on the system.
 There was a `VERSION` file that was publicly accessible on the site.
 Opening this file indicates that the PHPMailer version is `5.2.16`.
 This led to finding a critical vulnerability which inevitably allowed for remote code execution and a reverse shell to be created.
 Disclosing information like this is a violation of CWE-200: Exposure of Sensitive Information to an Unauthorized Actor.